Frequently Asked Questions

 During the weekly group meetings, health educators offer demonstrations of recipes utilizing portion-controlled products.
 Additionally, participants are given an extensive recipe book which provides a variety of ways to alter and enhance the portion-controlled meals and shakes.
 For example, you can add zero calorie root beer to a vanilla shake to make a root beer float.
 You can use the Chicken Creole entree and a red or orange pepper to make baked stuffed peppers.
 You can even use instant coffee and a chocolate shake to make a mocha shake.
 The possibilities are endless!

-All participants receive their food when they attend meetings.
+We do not currently offer a delivery service.
+All participants receive their food when they attend their weekly meetings.

 Yes.
-Participants are asked not to consume fruit or vegetable juices, or dried fruits.
-Each of these items is high in calories and/or sugars and some contain very little fiber to help you feel full.
+While all whole and intact fruits and vegetables are on plan (bananas, beans, potatoes, corn).
+Participants are asked to not consume fruit or vegetable juices, or dried fruits because these items are high in calories and/or sugars and some contain very little fiber to help you feel full.

 A major feature of the meal plan is adding lots of fruits and vegetables into your diet.
 This gives you variety and flexibility.
 You may utilize fresh, frozen, or canned fruits and vegetables.
 Canned fruits and vegetables should always be rinsed well to help reduce sodium/sugar content.